newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/daycare-site-requirements.md

 > **Once completed, you will have:**
 >
 > * A Certificate of Occupancy
-> * The permits your local government requires
+> * Any permits your local government requires